longturn/freeciv21/docs/Modding/Rulesets/effects.rst

     continues until either side dies.

 HP_Regen
-    Units that do not move recover amount percentage of their full hitpoints per turn.
+    Units that do not move recover amount percentage (rounded up) of their full hitpoints per turn.

+HP_Regen_Min
+    Lower limit on "HP_Regen".
+That is, the recovery percentage is the larger of "HP_Regen" and "HP_Regen_Min".

 City_Vision_Radius_Sq
     Increase city vision radius in squared distance by amount tiles.